-The NSW Mental Health Commission acknowledges the resilient communities and people who have been impacted by the 2019/2020 bushfire emergency.
+The Mental Health Commission of New South Wales acknowledges the resilient communities and people who have been impacted by the 2019/2020 bushfire emergency.

 Disasters impact more than the physical environment and can have a serious impact on the mental health and wellbeing of people and communities.

 If you are in distress and need support, please reach out for help to those around you, GPs or other health supports.
 For assistance call the Disaster Welfare Assistance Line 1800 018 444.